BBC Radio Gloucestershire

 BBC Radio Gloucestershire is the BBC's local radio station serving the county of Gloucestershire.

 It broadcasts on FM, DAB, AM, digital TV and via BBC Sounds from studios at Portland Court in Gloucester.

-According to RAJAR, the station has a weekly audience of 74,000 listeners and a 5.1% share as of December 2022.
+According to RAJAR, the station has a weekly audience of 59,000 listeners as of May 2025.

-Transmitters
+Technical

 The main FM transmitter is at Churchdown Hill near to jct 11 on the M5 which broadcasts on 104.7 FM to Gloucester, Cheltenham and Tewkesbury.
 The FM output is relayed from the Stroud transmitter on 95 FM and from the Cirencester transmitter on 95.8 FM.

-The DAB transmitters are located at Churchdown Hill (for the Severn Vale, including the Cheltenham/Gloucester conurbation), Stockend Wood (for south of Gloucester, parts of Stroud Valleys and shores of River Severn), Icomb Hill, near Bourton-on-the-Water (for the north Cotswolds) and Cirencester (for the south Cotswolds).
 The station commenced broadcasting on DAB digital radio on 18 October 2013 as part of the Gloucestershire local multiplex.
+The DAB transmitters are located at Churchdown Hill (for the Severn Vale, including the Cheltenham/Gloucester conurbation), Stockend Wood (for south of Gloucester, parts of Stroud Valleys and shores of the River Severn), Icomb Hill, near Bourton-on-the-Water (for the north Cotswolds) and Cirencester (for the south Cotswolds).

-The AM transmitter is at Berkeley Heath and broadcasts on 1413 KHz to the Forest of Dean, Dursley and Stroud valleys.
+The AM transmitter is at Berkeley Heath and broadcasts on 1413 kHz to the Forest of Dean, Dursley and Stroud valleys.
 AM transmissions from Stow-on-the-Wold to the north Cotswolds ceased on 7 June 2021.

-Radio Gloucestershire is also available on Freeview TV channel 735.
-Viewers in Gloucestershire who see BBC Points West, BBC Midlands Today or BBC South Today (Oxford) at 1830 (Mon-Fri) receive the station on channel 735.
+The station is also available on Freeview TV channel 716 in the BBC West, BBC West Midlands and BBC South regions.
+Audio heard on Freeview is the same as the FM output.

-Radio Gloucestershire can be heard worldwide via BBC Sounds on phone apps and smart speaker devices.
+The station is available to stream online around the world via BBC Sounds.
 Audio heard on BBC Sounds is the same as FM output.
-Most football commentaries cannot be heard online due to sports rights restrictions but FA Cup football games can be heard online in the UK.
+Most football commentaries cannot be heard online due to rights restrictions, but FA Cup football games can be heard online in the UK.
 Most Gloucester Rugby games can be heard worldwide with the exception of European Champions Cup games which can only be heard in the UK.

+Listeners in South Gloucestershire cannot get FM signals that broadcast BBC Radio Gloucestershire.
+The area is officially served by BBC Radio Bristol which broadcasts on 94.9 FM from the Dundry East transmitter but Radio Gloucestershire is still available on DAB.